eeudave/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-The most outstanding projects of the Data Analytics Bootcamp
+The most outstanding projects of the Data Analytics Bootcamp at NEOLAND.

 Hi!
 I'm Erik Eudave, a Data Analyst with experience in Python, Streamlit, R, SQL, PowerBI, Tableau and Machine Learning.
 Here you'll find a collection of projects I've completed.